ErnestMisha/book-library/README.md

 ## Repository structure

-This repository is structured as a monorepo, thanks to pnpm workspace feature.
+This repository is structured as a [nx](https://nx.dev/) monorepo.
 It consists of three main parts:

 - [server](apps/server/README.md)
 - [browser](apps/browser/README.md)